 Exciting future plans include an updated reading room and and YA/Media Room.
 The library also plans to move the children’s library downstairs, giving kids a room of their own opening up the main floor for increased collection space.

-The library has sponsored the Columbus Quilt Show for the past five years and is excited to bring the Christmas Homes Tour, a favorite holiday tradition, back for the third year.
+The library has sponsored the Columbus Quilt Show for the past five years and is excited to bring the Christmas Homes Tour, a favorite holiday tradition back to life.